 Co-researcher Bin Lu said five coal-fired power stations would be retired on average five years early in the renewables scenario.

 Meeting the Paris targets by substituting gas for coal requires retirement of 10 coal stations an average of 11 years prematurely.

-"The cost of balancing large amounts of renewable electricity remains low until renewables generate more than three quarters of electricity supply," said Mr Lu from the ANU Research School of Engineering.
+"The cost of balancing large amounts of renewable electricity remains low until renewables generate more than three quarters of electricity supply," said Mr Lu from the ANU Research School of Electrical, Energy and Materials Engineering.

 Read the Full Report on the ANU team's findings.